Muxelmann/CatEEGfMRIStudy/README.md

 The `CatStudy` Class is used and it provides all the functionality to interface with Psychtoolbox and draw all squares etc.
 Every single file is commented and should be very self-explanatory.

+## Ideas
+Rather than using buttons for the four quadrants to answer where the colour change was perceived, use a joystick.
+Apparently to obtain the joystick input use:

+``[x, y, z, buttons] = WinJoystickMex(0);``

+But we will investigate that after consolidating with the project's leading neuroscientist / psychologist.

 ## TODOs
 - Add a "pause" screen to display in between blocks
 - Fix the quarter colouring and question/answer text to match the subject's input mechanism